wistingcn/WiLearning/README-en.md

 [Demo](https://rtc.liweix.com/admin)
 # WiLearning
 WiLearning is an open source, free e-learning and conferencing system.
-WiLearning uses WebRTC technology, The server side uses Typescript + Nodejs + MediaSoup and web side uses Angular + Angular Material, WiLearning has the following functions:
+WiLearning uses WebRTC technology, The server side uses Typescript + Nodejs + MediaSoup and client side uses Angular + Ionic, WiLearning has the following functions:
 * Multi-person video conference,or text interaction
 * Share desktop
-* Share local media * Share pdf files, pdf files are automatically transcoded in the web
+* Share local media
+* Share pdf files, pdf files are automatically transcoded in the web
 * Realtime brush-courseware annotation, add content, and share to other participants
-* Add video filter,logo setting, announcement and other functions
+* Document preview , display annotation in preview
 * Support multiple rooms at the same time, the number of participants in one room is not limited, depends on the hardware conditions
 * Support Chinese and English
 * Automatic recovery when switching network